Hello June – we’re almost halfway through the year. I know we always say it, but how did that happen?!

 The average temperature in Melbourne in June hovers between 7°C and 14°C during the day, so it’s definitely time to start rugging up.

-There’s usually not too much rain, but you can expect a few days, with around 50mm falling throughout the entire month.
+There’s usually not too much rain, but you can expect a few days, with 56mm falling throughout the entire month last year.

 Check the upcoming Melbourne weather forecast online, and read my full guide to winter in Melbourne.